ansys/pyaedt/Installation.md

 **Summary**
 ________________________

-AEDTLIb is intended to consolidate and extend all existing capital around AEDT-based scripting to allow re-use of existing code, sharing of best-practice adn collaboration.
+PyAedt is intended to consolidate and extend all existing capital around AEDT-based scripting to allow re-use of existing code, sharing of best-practice adn collaboration.

 This tool has actually been tested on HFSS, Icepak and Maxwell 3D.